How does AI categorize transactions?

 The behavioral ML pipeline described above produces something more actionable than insight: it produces timing.
 When a model identifies that someone is entering a high-risk behavioral window — elevated stress signals, proximity to a historical impulse cluster, velocity beginning to accelerate — the moment of intervention can be precisely calibrated to when it will have maximum effect.
 This is where the difference between a tracker and a behavioral tool becomes concrete.

 Research on intervention timing in behavioral change suggests that friction introduced at the decision moment — before commitment is made — is dramatically more effective than retrospective feedback.
 Post-hoc spending summaries rarely change behavior because they arrive after the emotional event has concluded.
-ML-timed intervention arrives at the leading edge of the behavioral wave, when the person is still in the pre-commitment phase and most receptive to a pattern reflection.
+The same anomaly detection that flags an unusual charge can flag an unusual behavioral window, so ML-timed intervention arrives at the leading edge of the behavioral wave, when the person is still in the pre-commitment phase and most receptive to a pattern reflection.

 SpendTrak's behavioral detection engine applies these principles by identifying the behavioral fingerprint of your specific patterns — not generalized categories, but the individual signature of your stress cycles, your payday permission windows, your substitution tendencies.
 The goal is never to restrict or punish, but to create a mirror that interrupts autopilot spending by showing the pattern clearly at the moment it is emerging.
 The intervention is a single reflection, precisely timed.